Cisco-Talos/clamav/INSTALL.md

 ## Known Issues / To-do's:

-- The newest LLVM version supported is 3.6.2.
-We ran out of time during 0.104 development to add support for newer versions of LLVM.
-  The bytecode interpreter is therefore the default option for the bytecode signature runtime in this release.

 - Complete the `MAINTAINER_MODE` option to generate jsparse files with GPerf.

 - The test suite will fail to run if you have `pytest` from Python2 installed